MMarsland/WaterBuddy_Project_SYSC3010/README.md

 The WaterBuddy application can be installed by using the pre-built [apk](Application/WaterBuddy/build/water_buddy.apk).
 Alternatively the application can be built inside Android Studio by downloading and opening the [Application/WaterBuddy](Application/WaterBuddy) project.

 ## Running Instructions / User Instructions (How to use the system/What they should see)
+### WaterBuddy Station
+On startup, the WaterBuddy station's display will scroll through a welcome message, accompanied by a tri-tone buzzer chime.
+After this, the WaterBuddy is ready to fill your cup.
+You can open up the smartphone app, create an account and register your station, and then set your cup size and lifestyle metrics.
+Once the cup size has been set, simply place your up in the WaterBuddy station and let it automatically fill your cup.
+The WaterBuddy will play different buzzer chimes and show messages on its display whenever a notification arrives.
+These notifications can be muted from within the app.

 ### WaterBuddy Minus
 Once the WaterBuddy Minus system is installed and running you should see a welcome message.
 You can then create an account on the app and register the station to yourself using